Strategy & Ops Index

 Frequently Asked Questions

-The Strategy & Ops Index is calculated as a weighted average of capability sub-scores, each normalised to a 0–100 scale.
-The sub-scores and their weights are: Business Knowledge (30%), Agentic (30%), Quantitative and Scientific Reasoning (25%), Non-Hallucination (10%), and Instruction Following (5%).
+The Strategy & Ops Index is calculated as a weighted average of its capability sub-scores.
+The sub-scores and their weights are: Business Knowledge (30%), Agentic Knowledge Work (30%), Agentic Customer Interaction (30%), Instruction Following (5%), and Long-Context (5%).

-The Strategy & Ops Index includes AA-Omniscience Business Accuracy, GDPval-AA v2, Crit-Pt, HLE, AA-Omniscience Non-Hallucination, and IFBench.
+The Strategy & Ops Index includes AA-Omniscience Business Accuracy, GDPval-AA v2, 𝜏³-Banking, IFBench, and LCR.

 A higher Strategy & Ops Index score indicates stronger overall performance across the benchmarks that make up the index.
 For a specific use case, individual benchmark results may be more informative than the composite score.